“Yeah, you were unconscious for a long time.”

 “Maybe they’re too important to care.”

-The décor is cool, like a medieval castle with plaster walls hung with heavy instruments.
+The décor is cool, like a medieval castle with plaster walls hung with heavy instruments of torture.

 “Will you torture us for dessert?”
 I provoke our patron.

 “Oh, Daddy,” I mock our host.

 “I’m too young to be a daddy,” Freddie is 31.